Kerollosl/Sign_Language_CNN_with_Webcam_Predictions/ReadMe.txt

 *Project Adapted from DeepLearning.ai TensorFlow Developer Certificate and TensorFlow Data dn Deployment Certificate Labs*

-*Accuracy of HTML Webcam predictions is currently not
+*Accuracy of HTML Webcam predictions is currently not at viable level.
+Project is currently a proof of concept*

 Instructions